IntelliTect/Coalesce/docs/pages/modeling/model-types/dtos.rst

 To create a custom DTO, define a class that implements :csharp:`IClassDTO<T>`, where :csharp:`T` is an EF Core POCO, and annotate it with :csharp:`[Coalesce]` .
 Add any :ref:`ModelProperties` to it just as you would add :ref:`model properties <ModelProperties>` to a regular EF model.

-Next, ensure that one property is annoted with :csharp:`[Key]` so that Coalesce can know the primary key of your DTO in order to perform database lookups and keep track of your object uniquely in the client-side TypeScript.
+Next, ensure that one property is annotated with :csharp:`[Key]` so that Coalesce can know the primary key of your DTO in order to perform database lookups and keep track of your object uniquely in the client-side TypeScript.

 Now, populate the required :csharp:`MapTo` and :csharp:`MapFrom` methods with code for mapping from and to your DTO, respectively (the methods are named with respect to the underlying entity, not the DTO).
 Most properties probably map one-to-one in both directions, but you probably created a DTO because you wanted some sort of custom mapping - say, mapping a collection on your entity with a comma-delimited string on the DTO.
 This is also the place to perform any user-based, role-based, property-level security.
 You can access the current user on the :csharp:`IMappingContext` object.